HASNAT204/HASNAT204/README.md

-# Senior Full Stack Software Engineer
+# Full Stack Software Engineer
 with 5+ years of experience in JS Stacks and Rails.

 *Simplicity is the ultimate sophistication.*